mmgrayCHEME599/CHEME599_Brain/README.md

 # CHEME599_Brain
-Repository for CHEME599 Term Project on segmenting and tracking neurons in two-photon calcium imaging datasets This workflow has been tested on .tif, .tiff, .jpeg, and .png images
+Repository for CHEME599 Term Project on segmenting and tracking neurons in two-photon calcium imaging datasets.

+This workflow has been tested on .tif, .tiff, .jpeg, and .png images

 **Project Goals**